Tinos island in Greece has been famous for centuries for its marbles and the art of marble sculpture.

 Ancient marble sculptures ignite our imagination, as do the Parthenon Marbles (c.
 447–438 BC), the breathtaking Nike of Samothrace (190 BC), the discovery of the Varvakeion Athena (200-250 AD), and the stunning Aphrodite of Milo.

 What is it about this stone that evokes such an elusive stirring in us all?

 Marble Art from Tinos

-There is the Wood Splitter, (1908) by renowned Greek sculptor Dimitrios Filippotis (1839-1919), installed in the gardens from 1958.
+There is the Wood Splitter, (1908) by renowned Greek sculptor Dimitrios Filippotis (1839-1919), installed in the gardens since 1958.
 His Young Wheat Reaper is also there, still perfectly lifelike despite being created in 1870.

-Tinos — different from the rest
+Tinos—different from the rest

 A long-held legend claims that the people of Tinos were initially taught about the craft of marble art by Phidias, whose ship, on the way to Delos, was forced by strong winds to shelter there.
-Whether this story is true or not, it is on account of the island of Tinos that sculpture started in the Cyclades with its rich abundance of dove-white and dark Verde marble.
+Whether this story is true or not, it is on account of the island of Tinos that sculpture caught on in the Cyclades with its rich abundance of dove-white and dark Verde marble.

 Tinos and other Cycladic islands came under Venetian control from 1207 to 1715, following the Byzantine period.
 This occupation produced the “Golden Age” of Greek painting, sculpture, and the arts.